Interpretive Fidelity

 If self-love is the inward version of love, then self-love is the refusal to commit interpretive override against yourself.

 Inward override often sounds like this: if I cannot explain it perfectly, it is not real.
 If I cannot justify it, I should ignore it.
 If I feel this, something is wrong with me.
 If I rest, I am failing.
 If I need care, I am too much.
-These moves are usually attempts at safety.
+These moves are often attempts at safety.
 They avoid conflict.
 They preserve function.
 They reduce the risk of rejection by translating experience into whatever seems acceptable.

 The cost is that you stop sharing reality with yourself.
 You become a manager of your experience rather than a witness to it.